Evaluating the Effects of Structural Disorder on the Magnetic Properties of Nd$_{2}$Zr$_{2}$O$_{7}$: Introduction

 \section{Introduction}

 Rare-earth pyrochlore oxides (A$_{2}$B$_{2}$O$_{7}$, where A = rare-earth and B = a wide range of transition metals) have long sustained a variety of research efforts within the condensed matter community \cite{gardner2010,subramanian1983,ramirez1994,rau2019}.
-Recently, experimental \cite{gaudet2019, sibille2017,gao2019,mauws2018} and theoretical \cite{huang2014,li2017,yao2020} work has highlighted novel magnetic and electronic behaviors related to the dipolar-octupolar ground state doublet of certain (Kramers) rare-earth ions.
+Recently, experimental \cite{gaudet2019, sibille2020,gao2019,mauws2018} and theoretical \cite{huang2014,li2017,yao2020} work has highlighted novel magnetic and electronic behaviors related to the dipolar-octupolar ground state doublet of certain (Kramers) rare-earth ions.
 Particular attention has been focused on Nd$_{2}$Zr$_{2}$O$_{7}$ following experimental observation of behavior consistent with a picture of \textit{magnetic moment fragmentation}, where different “fragments” of the Nd$^{3+}$ moment operate as separate degrees of freedom.

-Such a state results from the unique characteristics of the dipolar-octupolar doublet and a complex interplay of strong Ising-like anisotropy, effective ferromagnetic (FM) interactions and a delicate balance of magnetic exchange and the dipolar interactions, \cite{petit2016,benton2016,brooks2014}.
-The resulting state supports the coexistence of a “divergence full” magnetic order – the antiferromagnetic (AFM) “all-in-all-out” (AIAO) state with reports of \textit{T$_{AFM}$} from 285 – 400 mK \cite{petit2016, xu2015, lhotel2015} – and a fluctuating Coulomb phase where the moments obey a “divergence free” local constraint \cite{petit2016,henley2010,brooks2014}.
-In neutron scattering these states manifest as simultaneous magnetic Bragg peaks and (inelastic) diffuse “pinch-point” scattering, respectively \cite{benton2016,brooks2014,petit2016,xu2019}.
+The idea of magnetic moment fragmentation proposed in the context of emergent Coulomb phases is based on the crystallization of monopole excitations from a spin ice ground state \cite{brooks2014}.
+In this theory, a Helmholtz decomposition is used to divide the magnetization field into ``divergence-full" and ``divergence-free" components.
+Initially, the local constraint of the spin ice state produces a magnetization that is wholly divergence-free.
+Fragmentation then occurs upon the crystallization of a sufficient density of monopole excitations and the development of a divergence-full contribution to the sublattice magnetization.
+The result is a magnetically ordered state (divergence-full) and a fluctuating Coulomb phase (divergence-free).
+Such a state results from a complex interplay of strong, Ising-like anisotropy, effective ferromagnetic (FM) interactions and a delicate balance of the magnetic exchange and dipolar interactions \cite{petit2016,brooks2014}.

+The phenomenon of moment fragmentation can also be addressed by explicitly considering the dipolar-octupolar character of the ground state Kramers doublet of Nd$^{3+}$ ions in Nd$_{2}$Zr$_{2}$O$_{7}$ \cite{benton2016}.
+The differing symmetries of the resulting pseudo-spin operators ($\tau$) \cite{huang2014} result in a magnetization field derived from \textit{x} and \textit{z} terms which generate gapped magnetic fluctuations and magnetic order, respectively.
+Each component contributes differently to the divergence-full and divergence-free components of the total magnetization such that the fluctuations of these fields are decoupled \cite{benton2016}.